-Colour: Self-colour white or red.
-Champagne colour is tolerated but not desirable.
+Colour: Self-colour white, red or black.
+Any other colour is tolerated/accepted.
 The white colour should be clear white with a depth like milk.
-Pale biscuit shading on ears is tolerated, although it is a fault.
-The red colour is of an intense deer-red; lighter shades are tolerated on the tail and trousers.
-A little white on feet is tolerated, as is a slight darkish overlay on the collar and shoulders.
+The red colour is of an intense deer-red.
+In solid red and black a little white on feet is tolerated.
+In red a mask and a slight darkish overlay on the collar and shoulders can be present (sable fawn).
+Nose and evelids should be fully pigmented.